Last Updated: 7/6/2018

 named by his grandfather).
 Tricia is the blonde - I was disappointed when I

 Under the hood

 I had hoped to be important enough one day to be permitted an

-alas, the Jetstars were all retired before I became
+the Jetstars were all retired before I became famous.

-famous.
-Nevertheless, I guess the reader can imagine how thrilled I was to
+Nevertheless, I guess the reader can imagine how thrilled I was to discover

-discover that the exact latrine on which I had labored so long and lovingly has
+that the exact latrine on which I had labored so long and lovingly has been

 Because dimensions at altitude may be very different than those on the ground, aircraft interior design is a lot more complicated than one might imagine.
 Bulkheads, for instance, cannot be rigidly attached in more than one place.
 Designing a restroom door that will ensure privacy and open and shut easily both on the ground and at altitude can be a challenge.
 Legend has it that one of our aircraft was forced to make an unscheduled descent to allow the egress of the wife of a vice-president.

 last step in the refurbishment of each Jetstar was